octree/Highlightr/README.md

 It will never be as fast as a native solution, but it's fast enough to be used on a real time editor.

-It's taking around of 7.6ms on my iPhone  iPhone Xs Max for processing 100 lines of swift code.
+It's taking around of ms on my iPhone  iPhone Xs Max for processing 100 lines of swift code.